MattAlexS/DNAclassifier/README.md

 ## Description

+This classifier uses SEMs to parse DNA sequences to extract features.
+SEMs are simple finite sate machines that take DNA as input and output counts of how many times each state was eneterd.
+The state information is normalized by the length of the DNA sequence, transforming the seuence into numerical features.
+SEMs are evolved in a ring structure to select machines that produce useful features.
+The fitness of an SEM is found by the ability of its features to train a logistic regression classifier to predict the correct DNA class label.

 Since ultimately, the task is still a classification task.
 I decided to use the Logistic Regression Classifier in the SciKit Learn python package as my fitness function.
 For every Side Effect Machine that I generate, I use